 Naturally, my life is devoted to painting, animals and my family – and not necessarily in that order.
 However, keeping them all running smoothly and in a harmonious balance has taken creative thinking.
 Since I am the creative type, I have found ways over the years to make sure we all live happily together.

 I get quite a few visitors to my studio, and with Henry as my self-imposed greeter to what may be to my visitors’ chagrin, pleases him to no end.
-The locals have come to know him well, but when I get out of town clientele pulling up in a limo rental outside the studio, I don’t want Henry leaping in his happy go lucky way towards the door to greet them.
-I started looking for a good trainer.
+The locals have come to know him well, he really loves when his friends from Tree Stump Grinding Niagara Falls ON visit the studio.
+They always come bearing doggy treats and I don’t want Henry leaping in his happy go lucky way towards the door to greet them so I started looking for a good trainer.

 I asked around, looked at websites, got a feel for those who seemed like they would be a good fit and settled on an Australian owned company called Bark Busters.
 They had a good reputation, their website was informative and I liked the idea of their positive training practices.As a bonus they even came to me – I didn’t have to load the 40lbs of exuberance into the Jeep.

 The following Saturday, Becky rang the front door bell.
 Henry went dashing toward the front of the house.
 My wife and I were close on his heels in an attempt to gain ground before he reached the door.
 It was a close call, but we did make the exact impression on the dog trainer as was needed.

 After introductions and a few unappreciated jumps, we all sat down to talk.
 (As for Larry our pug, he was quietly curled up on the living room window seat trying to get his afternoon nap.)